danlentz/printv/README.md

 evident that the successful clause head was `(symbolp :x)` which, of course, is true, but that the more specific clause head `(keywordp :x)` that, most likely, was the author's intent, was never evaluated.
-This is a common error, that can be fixed by reordering of the two clauses, but that can be sometimes be an elusive bug to find in actual code.
+This is a common error which can be fixed by reordering the two clauses, but one that can be sometimes be elusive in actual code.
 With PRINTV, it was immediately obvious what the problem was and how to resolve it: